Mexican–American War: California campaign

 Word of Congress' declaration of war reached California by August 1846.
 American consul Thomas O. Larkin, stationed in Monterey, worked successfully during the events in that vicinity to avoid bloodshed between Americans and the Mexican military garrison commanded by General José Castro, the senior military officer in California.

-Captain John C. Frémont, leading a U.S. Army topographical expedition to survey the Great Basin, entered Sacramento Valley in December 1845.
+Frémont, leading a U.S. Army topographical expedition to survey the Great Basin, entered Sacramento Valley in December 1845.
 Frémont's party was at Upper Klamath Lake in the Oregon Territory when it received word that war between Mexico and the U.S. was imminent; the party then returned to California.

-Mexico had issued a proclamation that unnaturalized foreigners were no longer permitted to have land in California and were subject to expulsion.
+Mexico had issued a proclamation that non-naturalized foreigners were no longer permitted to own land in California and were subject to expulsion.
 With rumors swirling that General Castro was massing an army against them, American settlers in the Sacramento Valley banded together to meet the threat.
 On June 14, 1846, 34 American settlers seized control of the undefended Mexican government outpost of Sonoma to forestall Castro's plans.
 One settler created the Bear Flag and raised it over Sonoma Plaza.
 Within a week, 70 more volunteers joined the rebels' force, which grew to nearly 300 in early July.
 This event, led by William B. Ide, became known as the Bear Flag Revolt.

 On June 25, Frémont's party arrived to assist in an expected military confrontation.
 San Francisco, then called Yerba Buena, was occupied by the Bear Flaggers on July 2.
 On July 5, Frémont's California Battalion was formed by combining his forces with many of the rebels.

 Commodore John D. Sloat, commander of the U.S. Navy's Pacific Squadron, near Mazatlan, Mexico, had received orders to seize San Francisco Bay and blockade California ports when he was positive that war had begun.
 Sloat set sail for Monterey, reaching it on July 1.
 Sloat, upon hearing of the events in Sonoma and Frémont's involvement, erroneously believed Frémont to be acting on orders from Washington and ordered his forces to occupy Monterey on July 7 and raise the U.S. flag.
 On July 9, 70 sailors and Marines landed at Yerba Buena and raised the American flag.
 Later that day in Sonoma, the Bear Flag was lowered, and the American flag was raised in its place.

 On Sloat's orders, Frémont brought 160 volunteers to Monterey, in addition to the California Battalion.
 On July 15, Sloat transferred his command of the Pacific Squadron to Commodore Robert F. Stockton, who was more militarily aggressive.
 He mustered the willing members of the California Battalion into military service with Frémont in command.
 Stockton ordered Frémont to San Diego to prepare to move northward to Los Angeles.
 As Frémont landed, Stockton's 360 men arrived in San Pedro.
-General Castro and Governor Pío Pico wrote farewells and fled separately to the Mexican state of Sonora.
+Castro and Pico wrote farewells and fled separately to the Mexican state of Sonora.